lupyuen/lupyuen.github.io/src/ox2.md

 # What's Next

-TODO: Today we made plenty of progress starting Apache NuttX RTOS on Ox64 BL808 RISC-V SBC...
+TODO: Today we made plenty of progress starting __Apache NuttX RTOS__ on Ox64 BL808 RISC-V SBC...

+We booted NuttX on Ox64 BL808 RISC-V SBC through sheer tenacity or desperation or lots of luck

 We'll do much more for __NuttX on Ox64 BL808__, stay tuned for updates!